carinasylvester/tailwind-color-palette-visualizer/README.md

-# Tailwind CSS Color Palette
+# Tailwind CSS Color Palette Visualizer

 An interactive color palette viewer for Tailwind CSS that makes it easy to browse and copy color values for your projects.